-In 2 below shows as the nose begins to drop the main wing root section is unloaded and the stall is partially broken (rumble still present) and the nose begins to rise as the stabilator negative angle of attack is increased causing a slight nose rise.
+In 2 below, it shows as the nose begins to drop the main wing root section is unloaded and the root stall is partially broken (rumble still present) and the nose begins to rise as the stabilator negative angle of attack is increased causing a slight nose rise.
 This nose rise is quite fast and the untrained or desensitized pilot may pull additional back stick increasing the angle of attack just as the wing goes slightly beyond the original stall angle (that is the delta of nose rise shown).
-As the root again stalls the nose drops abruptly and the process of nose drop than rise repeats.
-Any additional back pressure at this point may accelerate the stall causing a more rapid root to tip stall.
+As the root again stalls, the nose drops abruptly and the process of nose drop than rise repeats.
+The frequency of the nose rise and drop can increase to a fairly short porpoise frequency of one second per oscillation.
+Any additional back pressure at this highest point of the porpoise point may accelerate the stall causing a more rapid root to tip stall unzip resulting in a hard break.

-NOTE: RECOVERY OF THE AIRCRAFT STALL SHOULD BE AT THE FIRST INDICATION OF AIRFRAME BUFFET DURING RECURRING STALL PRACTICE RATHER THAN DEEP STALL EXERCISES.
+RECOVERY OF THE AIRCRAFT STALL SHOULD BE AT THE FIRST INDICATION OF AIRFRAME BUFFET DURING RECURRING STALL PRACTICE RATHER THAN DEEP STALL EXERCISES.

 In a properly built Europa I am normally at about 1300-1350 pounds during testing and am able to use rudder, elevator, and NO AILERON, to bring the stick back to the stop and continue with a full aft stick deep stall.
 Many clients find this deep stall uncomfortable as the nose up and down bobble can get quite aggressive, and the airframe shutter is very pronounced.
-Then as the root section becomes fully stalled the nose drops and the aircraft will stay in this full deep stall exercise.
+Then as the stall deepens, the root section becomes fully stalled the nose drops and the aircraft will stay in this full deep stall exercise with near or at full aft stick.
 Note that yaw control with the rudder is essential in this exercise and will be discussed further below.
 The deep stall is done only in flight testing to ascertain the fully developed stall which is useful for determining the aircrafts characteristics and corrections needed to allow the wing to be trimmed with stall strips to meet the owner's proficiency and landing needs.
 Tuft testing and photography may be necessary to determine the rate of stall unzip and stall strips may be necessary as well as rigging of flaps and ailerons.
 See the POH for stall strip discussion.

-Stall Training and the Europa:
+Stall Characteristics and Training considerations for the Europa: